tcncloud/protoc-gen-state/README.md

 ### epics_pb
 Imports the the types (protoc_types_pb), services (protoc_services_pb), and actions (actions_pb).
 Creates one epic per RPC defined in the protobuf service with the name matching the state message field.
 They all follow the same general structure:

-- Match on {RPC}Request and {RPC}RequestPromise actions
+- Match on {RPC}Request actions
 - Convert action payload to {RPC} input (plain object to protobuf message)
 - Send {RPC}
 - If successful, dispatch {RPC}Success
 - Otherwise, dispatch {RPC}Failure
 - {RPC}Cancel actions will cancel the api call

-note: The epics generated for actions that end with "Promise" will call resolve/reject before dispatching Success or Failure actions.
-The component that dispatched the "Promise" action can handle the resolved Promise as it needs.
+note: The epics will call the resolve/reject callbacks before dispatching Success or Failure actions (if provided, they are optional) so that promises can be resolved based on them.
+(Redux actions don't natively "return" anything)

 For example, given this proto: